 Sulforaphane + Selenium = cancer fighting team!

-Sulforaphane is an antioxidant in cruciferous vegetables and is up to 13 times more effective at fighting cancer-causing free radicals when paired with the mineral selenium, then when used separately.
+Sulforaphane is an antioxidant in cruciferous vegetables.
+Sulforaphane health benefits are up to 13 times more effective at fighting cancer-causing free radicals when paired with the mineral selenium, than when used separately.

 Foods with Sulforaphane: broccoli, sprouts, cabbage, watercress, kale.

 Foods with Selenium: nuts, poultry, seafood, eggs, sunflower seeds, mushrooms.